rai-saksham/NLP-Sequence-Classification-on-PLOD-Dataset/README.md

 # NLP Sequence Classification on PLOD-CW Dataset

 ## Project Overview
-This project is an individual coursework submission for the **Natural Language Processing (NLP) COMM061** module at the University of Surrey.
+This project is an individual coursework submission for the **Natural Language Processing (NLP)** module at the University of Surrey.
 The primary objective is **sequence classification and labeling** for abbreviation detection in scientific texts using the **PLOD-CW dataset**.

 The project explores different **data preprocessing techniques**, NLP models, **hyperparameter tuning**, and **performance evaluations** to determine the most effective approach for abbreviation detection.